pamcuellas/ScrapingDataFromWebsites/README.md

 Python, Flask, Splinter, flask_pymongo, JSON, HTML, Bootstrap, Fontawesome, MongoDB at MongoDB Atlas and Heroku as hosting.

-### This project is available on line at the URL below:
+### A version of this SPA is available online at the URL below:
 https://python-scrape-web-mission-mars.herokuapp.com/